 While the group is fronted and named after the marital pair and supremely talented Derek Trucks and Susan Tedeschi, the talent runs deep in the group.
-Kofi Burbridge, long-time keyboardist/flutist for TTB and Derek’s former band the Derek Trucks Band is someone long deserving of a little limelight.
-We got the chance to sit down and hear about his story and how that folds into the band’s upcoming stint.
+Kofi Burbridge and Derek’s former band the Derek Trucks Band is someone long deserving of a little limelight.
+We got the chance to sit down and hear about Kofi’s story and how that folds into the band’s upcoming stint.

 Kofi Burbridge: Flute and keyboards are primary.
 That’s what I make my living on, but I came up attempting to play a lot of other instruments – the bass being one of them.
 Oteil and I actually explored a series of instruments.
 We got lucky because we had a set of parents who saw that we were interested.
 Like any responsible pair, they made us get our work done first and then we could play.
 It showed them though that we were really passionate about getting into music, so they invested in lessons and things like that.
 We had the benefit of my dad’s extensive record collection as well.
 He’s not a musician per se, but an extreme connoisseur of music.
 We had this treasure waiting for us, not knowing it was treasure waiting for us.

 NYS Music: When coming up and going to school in Atlanta, you wrote “Kam-Ma-Lay”, which later became a Derek Trucks Band song for the group’s third album, Joyful Noise, in 2002.
 What was it like seeing that come to life after being shelved for a while?